Personal Identification Number (PIN) Security Tips

 Strategy #4: The Addition Method

 Another way to randomize your PIN is to add numbers to a number that you know well.
 For example, you might add one to each number of the base PIN.
-If you start with "1234," you add one to each position and end up with "2345."
-Of course, this is an oversimplified example, and you'll have to get more creative for any meaningful security.
+If you start with "5481," you add one to each end position and end up with "6482."

 You typically have the option to change your PIN, and you might be required to do so.
 However, some banks allow you to choose your PIN yourself as your card is printed.

 When you lose or forget your PIN, you’ll need to reset it.
-That may require waiting on the mail or a visit to a bank branch (assuming the PIN is for your bank account).
+That may require waiting on an email, a mailed document, a visit to your bank, or a call to your security manager.